nokia/miniaturized-environmental-tracker/README.md

 nRF5 SDK 15.3.0 can be downloaded: https://www.nordicsemi.com/Products/Development-software/nRF5-SDK/Download#infotabs

-JLink device hardare, its drive (https://www.segger.com/downloads/jlink/) and nRF Command Line Tools are also required for compiling and uploading the firmware to device.
+JLink device hardware, its drive (https://www.segger.com/downloads/jlink/) and nRF Command Line Tools are also required for compiling and uploading the firmware to device.

 ## How to start
 Download and Install Segger Embedded Studio and get a license for Nordic MCU as needed.
 Version of SDK used is: